intel/pepc/docs/pepc-tpmi.rst

 **-i** *INSTANCES*, **--instances** *INSTANCES* Comma-separated list of TPMI instance numbers to write to.
 Defaults to all instances.

+**-c** *[CLUSTERS]*, **--clusters** *[CLUSTERS]* Comma-separated list of cluster numbers to write to (defaults to all clusters).
+This option is only relevant for the 'ufs' TPMI feature, because there may be multiple copies of UFS control registers within a TPMI instance, and the copies are referred to as clusters.
+All other TPMI features have only one cluster - cluster 0.

 **-R** *REGNAME*, **--register** *REGNAME*
    Name of the TPMI register to write.

 **-b** *BITFIELD*, **--bitfield** *BITFIELD*
-   Name of the TPMI register bitfield to write.
-Defaults to writing to the entire register if not specified.
+   Name of the TPMI register bit field to write to.
+If this option is not specified, the value will be written to the entire register.
+When specified, only the specified bit field within the register will be modified.

 **-V** *VALUE*, **--value** *VALUE*
    Value to write to the TPMI register or bit field.